cables-gl/cables/doc/README.md

 ## Testing

-- To test changes to the doc call `npm run serve` and run the gitbook listener and `npm run ops` to re-generate the summary
+- To test changes to the doc call `npm run serve` and run the gitbook listener
-- Call `npm run clean` afterwards to remove the temp-directory (`ops`)
 - Gitbook serve URL: `http://localhost:4000`

-## Editing the index-file (SUMMARY.md)

-- `SUMMARY.md` will be partly generated (op-documentations will be added by a script), if you want to make changes to `SUMMARY.md`, you need to edit `SUMMARY_base.md`

 ## book.json